Sustainability Timeline at Harvey Mudd College

-The Harvey Mudd faculty approves a new emphasis in environmental analysis (EA) at the college in order to recognize and offer greater guidance to students who take six or more courses on environmental topics during their time at Harvey Mudd.
+The Harvey Mudd faculty approves a new Emphasis in Environmental Analysis (EA) at the college in order to recognize and offer greater guidance to students who take six or more courses on environmental topics during their time at Harvey Mudd.

 With the support of the Hixon family, a committee is formed by the dean of the faculty to articulate the contours of a new position in sustainable environmental design.

-HSA faculty Steinberg, in letter to the dean of the faculty, the VP for advancement and Dylan Hixon, argues for a new position in green design.
+Professor Paul Steinberg (HSA), in letter to the dean of the faculty, the VP for advancement and Dylan Hixon, argues for a new position in green design.